-Across England the sites of some 150 archiepiscopal residences have been identified.
-There were 17 in Kent alone, each around 14 miles apart, representing a day’s ride for the Archbishop of Canterbury and his entourage as they progressed from Canterbury to London and around the estates in his See.
-Today, none that remain have more significance than the Palace at Charing.
+Across England there were some 150 archiepiscopal residences.
+There were 17 in Kent alone, each around 14 miles apart, representing a day’s ride for the Archbishop of Canterbury and his entourage as they progressed between Canterbury and London and around the estates in his See.
+Today, none of those that remain has greater significance than the Palace at Charing.

-Charing Archbishop’s Palace is unique in how its plan and layout, together with its townscape and landscape contexts, remain legible today – ironically, preserved by the relative indifference of its previous owners.
-Three hundred years on, its time for its restoration and revival to begin.
+Charing Archbishop’s Palace is considered unique in how its plan, layout, and relationship to its townscape and landscape contexts remain legible today – ironically, preserved by the relative indifference of its historic owners.
+Three hundred years on, its long overdue restoration and revival has begun.

-More than making it simply a window on the past, though, reviving the Palace and making its purpose and uses relevant to today will ensure that it will be accessible to all, to be enjoyed over centuries by generations to come.
+More than making it simply a window on the past – the revival of the Palace to give it a purpose and uses relevant to today – will ensure that part of the Palace complex will for the first time ever become accessible to all, to be enjoyed long into the future by generations to come.

-It’s a project that will be a labour of love, requiring time and dedication from those who undertake it – a team of passionate volunteers backed by experienced heritage professionals and craftspeople.
-And it’s one that will need lots of money to bring it about.
+Reviving a building so iconic and important as the Great Hall will be a labour of love, requiring time, dedication and sensitivity from the team who undertake it – our trustees and passionate volunteers, backed by highly experienced heritage professionals, technical experts and specialist craftspeople.
+And, not surprisingly, it’s a project that will need substantial finance to bring it about.

-We’re under no illusions about the scale of the challenge that faces us.
-We estimate that it will take, perhaps, 10 years and as many millions of pounds to deliver in full.
+As a Trust, we’re under no illusions about the scale of the challenge we face.
+We estimate that, from the point of being given the ‘go’, it will take perhaps five years and as many millions of pounds to deliver.

-To this end we’ve created the Charing Palace Trust, a charity dedicated to telling the Palace’s story and raising the funds required for its preservation: from grant awarding bodies, foundations, businesses and private individuals.
+To this end we’ve created the Charing Palace Trust, a charity dedicated to telling the Palace’s story and raising the funds required to undertake the preservation of the former Great Hall, from grant awarding bodies, philanthropic foundations, businesses and private individuals.